MicrosoftDocs/win32/desktop-src/direct3d9/id3dxfont--preloadglyphs.md

 ---
-Description: Loads a series of glyphs into video memory to improve the efficiency of rendering to the device. ms.assetid: df023359-bcb3-4c05-950b-19cdeba97c85
+description: Loads a series of glyphs into video memory to improve the efficiency of rendering to the device. ms.assetid: df023359-bcb3-4c05-950b-19cdeba97c85
 title: ID3DXFont::PreloadGlyphs method (D3dx9core.h)
 ms.topic: reference